jjin43/SOCD-LastInputPriority/README.md

 [AHK List of Keys Variable Names](https://www.autohotkey.com/docs/v1/KeyList.htm#keyboard)

 ## Issues
-CPU Usage is rather high for a scrpit this sizes, due to the large amount of inputs in Fighting Gamems, and the keyboardhook.
+CPU Usage is rather high for a script this size, mostly due to the large number of inputs in Fighting Games and the keyboardhook requirement.